 Additionally, a selection of appetizers are also offered for $10 or less during happy hour.

 Triple 7 Brewery at Main Street Station: While there isn’t a current happy hour deal, Triple 7 serves $6 16 oz. craft beers around the clock.

 Upgrading to a 24 oz. beer will set you back only $7.50, making the larger size a no-brainer.

 Lastly, and least glamorous: The cheapest beers you’ll find on Fremont Street can be had at one of the convenience/gift stores in the area.
 Pick up tall 16 or 24 oz. can for $2-$3 bucks and take it to go.

 Just note that due to different open container laws downtown vs. the Strip, open containers technically need to be purchased from a Fremont Street bar and be in a plastic cup.
 According to the rules, you are not supposed to buy a can of beer and crack it open to go.

-In our experience, however, walking with an open can of beer doesn’t usually get you into hot water if you are not being obnoxious.
+In my experience, however, walking with an open can of beer doesn’t usually get you into hot water if you are not being obnoxious.

 Related: Cheap Drinks & Happy Hour deals on the Strip!

 Feature Image Credit: ©jiawangkun/123RF.COM